We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

 Do I have to be a recent graduate to apply?

-You need to have graduated within the past 5 years.
+You need to have completed your undergraduate degree within the past 5 years.

 Is there a preference for specific degree disciplines?